watergy/waterfall/README.md

 ```

 ### Usage
-TODO
+See the example React app in examples/waterfalldemo

 ### Contributor's Guide
 Play with the code a bit.
-Here's how it works...
+Please contact me directly (if we aren't already connected, you can find my email in the commit history) for ANY questions you have or for anything that is not clear.

 When you're ready to contribute, make a branch with a descriptive name
 fix literally anything you think could use improvement!
 Chat with me on discord about what changes you want to make.